 Teach this one social skill to your children, and they will always set themselves apart from their peers (in a good way!).

 Keep reading, and you’ll find tips on how to teach this important skill to your family.

 Are you ready for my #1 tip for making a great first impression?
 Pay Attention.

 - Eliminate distractions.
 Your smartphone should be set to silent and not be in your hand.
 Look at your new acquaintance- not over her shoulder to see who is coming in the door.

 - Repeat your new acquaintance’s name in your small talk.
 Check out this post for tips and tricks on remembering names.

 - Ask questions.
 Listen to her answers and ask follow-up questions.

 - Smile and have good engaging posture.
 Your body language should show you are interested.

-Yes, there are other factors in the mix of making a great first impression such as your handshake and your appearance.
-However, if you don’t master the art of paying attention than the other factors really don’t matter.
+Yes, there are other factors in the mix of making a great first impression, such as how you’re dressed and your handshake; however, if you don’t master the art of paying attention, the other factors will not matter.